05 Sep 2024

 AI Adoption Case Study: AVEVA's work with Drax and SUEZ on AI driven predictive maintenance

-Learn more about AVEVA's work with Drax and SUEZ to bring enhanced reliability with AI driven predictive maintenance
+Learn more about AVEVA's work with Drax and SUEZ to bring enhanced reliability with AI driven predictive maintenance.

-techUK’s AI adoption collection of case studies showcases examples of how organisations are Putting AI into Action, either through the adoption of AI models within their orgnaisations, or by developing AI tools that can be leveraged by others.
+techUK’s AI adoption collection of case studies showcases examples of how organisations are Putting AI into Action, either through the adoption of AI models within their organisations, or by developing AI tools that can be leveraged by others.

 By shining a light on these use cases, techUK hopes to demonstrate examples of best practice from across sectors and from organisations of all sizes.